You may also like:

 The home was designed by Dallas architect Charles Barnett for James B. Baker, president of the Baker Brothers nursery business.
 Originally located at 3101 E. First St., the house was donated to Texas Wesleyan by trustee Louella Baker Martin, the granddaughter of James B. Baker, and her husband, Nicholas Martin.

 To move the home, it had to be sliced in half horizontally and moved in two sections.
 It was then reconstructed and renovated at its new location on Wesleyan Street.
 When the Baker-Martin House opened on campus in 1998, it was occupied by the Office of Freshman Admissions.
-After a few years, it became the Office of the Provost.
-And now it is home to the Office of Advancement.
+After a few years, it became the Office of the Provost, followed by the the Office of Advancement.
+It is currently home to the Office of Admissions.

 Office of Marketing & Communications